Jia-py/CV/index.md

 # <font color="#367bb8">Introduction</font>

-I am a student focusing on **spatial data science**.
+I am a student focusing on **spatial data science & RecSys**.
 I hope to combine **computer science** to uncover usable patterns in geospatial data that can help the development of society.

 # <font color="#367bb8">Education</font>

 * BSc in Geographic Information Science, Zhejiang University, _2017 - 2021_
 * MSc in Computer Science, The University of Hong Kong, _2021 - 2022_
+* PhD in Data Science, City University of Hong Kong, 2023 - 2027

 # <font color="#367bb8">Professionall Skills</font>